How to Migrate Your Website to Framer: Step-by-Step Guide

 Need more help creating an efficient redirect strategy?
 Check out our Checklist for a Successful Website Migration from Any Platform to Framer.

 Even with proper redirects, some traffic fluctuations may occur.
-To minimise disruptions, follow these key strategies:
+To minimize disruptions, follow these key strategies:

 As per Glorify’s case study, they migrated to Framer retained 50,000+ monthly visitors with no ranking drops, proving that a well-planned migration does not harm SEO.

 Your website is live, but the work doesn’t stop there.
-Ongoing monitoring and optimisation will ensure your Framer site performs well long after the migration is complete.
+Ongoing monitoring and optimization will ensure your Framer site performs well long after the migration is complete.

 Monitoring Analytics & Site Performance